thisiskartikgupta/COVID_and_Happiness/README.md

 # COVID_and_Happiness

-A data analysis on spread of COVID-19 and happiness of people living in the country in Python.
+## Target Question: Is there a relationship between spread of COVID-19 in a country and how happy people are living in that country ?

+Take a look at this repo to find out.